 But you made the most of it, and now, even though we started with abstractions, we moved on to specifics, and, I think you put it very nicely.
 And then I want to ask you this thing: you can be accused of all sins by many people, but surely no one can accuse you of being a coward.
 In most cases, you proved that you are, were a brave person.
 And then, I’m sure you had to rely on some truth, am I mistaken?

-You may feel fear and escape, retire, give up all duties — live as you pleased and just leave me alone...
-Well, nowadays I have such thoughts sometimes.
-When I am asked, "What do you really want?"
-I respond "I wish I would be left alone".
-[Laughs]
+You may feel fear and escape, retire, give up all duties — live as you pleased and leave me alone.
+Well, nowadays, I have such thoughts sometimes.
+When I am asked, “What do you want?”
+I respond “I wish I would be left alone” [Laughs]

 That is the hope when you live with hope.
-If you didn't have the hope that your presence makes sense, well, you would be endlessly sad and probably not want to exist.
-You would continue with that hill of tears and look at the clock: how much misery is there left for me?
+If you didn’t have the belief that your presence makes sense, well, you would be endlessly sad and probably not want to exist.
+You would continue crying with a “hill of tears” and look at the clock: how much misery is there left for me?
 [Laughs]

-Well, beauty is again a separate issue.
-Is this a problem or is it fictional again?
+Well, beauty is, again, a separate issue.
+Is this a problem, or is it fictional still?
 Perhaps the truth itself is fiction, and beauty is also one of those fictions that gives meaning to our presence.
 What are we excited about?
-Something that is beautiful to us?
+Beautiful things?
 Like it or not, we like to rejoice.
-It is a natural thing if we are such conscious organisms that have even begun to think about ourselves: "Who am I?
-And why something is beautiful to me?"
-Well, yes, "something" is nice to me, and now I realize that there is a difference between what is ugly to me — either visually ugly or morally ugly.
+It is a natural thing if we are such conscious organisms that have even begun to think about ourselves: “Who am I?
+And why something is beautiful to me?”
+Well, yes, “something” is pleasant to me, and now I realize that there is a difference between what is ugly to me — either visually ugly or morally ugly.

 I don’t want to be like that!
 I cannot change my appearance; I may not like myself in other respects.
 And if those things are subordinates to me, maybe I can be better?
 There should be a question for every person.
 And God is trying to remind us about it, that you can be better, do not be like that — wretched, nasty, harmful to others; be helpful, be a brother, not a wolf.
 [Laughs]

-I once came up with a very heretical idea, which I would probably be condemned by theologians, may be burned to the scrap in the old days: that God had to invent a man, otherwise He would not have a meaning.
+I once came up with a very idea, which theologians would probably condemn me, maybe burned to the scrap in the old days: that God had to invent a man; otherwise, He would not have a meaning.
 He needed to have something for himself to see.
-Then, God himself would see that He is something, that He is needed even if He is intimidating or hated, but He exists for someone.
+Then, God, Himself would know that He is something, that He is required even if He is intimidating or hated, but He exists for someone.
 And if for nobody, then does not exist.

-If there is nothing, no one looks at nothing.
-If no one is looking at anything, they are not even looking, because there is nothing — neither the viewer nor the object.
+If there is nothing, no one looks at NOTHING.
+If no one is looking at anything, they are not looking, because it is NOTHING — neither the viewer nor the object.
 And here I am holding a picture, with the viewer in it.
-That picture is called "Thought".
+That picture is called “Thought”.
 If there is a thought, even the thought of existing nothingness — so it exists, so it is nothing.
 We are related to that.

 Then we conclude what the Teacher of the last 2000 years has told us.
-It answers to your question.
-There was an eternal question: "What is the truth?"
-One came and said, "I am the truth."
-For this, he was crucified.
+It answers your question.
+There was an eternal question: “What is the truth?”
+One came and said, “I am the truth.”
+He was crucified.
 Too simple.

-Man needs to suffer, for some reason the Creator allowed him to be not just a biological beetle, but to have this calling to seek answers, to think of all kinds of questions, otherwise, there is no meaning.
-He learns, complains, responds, gets angry with himself, kills his neighbor, and eventually kills himself.
-Or rejoices when he realizes: "I scratched and scratched the back of my head and I came up with some ideas."
+Man needs to suffer; for some reason, the Creator allowed him to be not just a biological beetle, but ask questions and seek answers.
+Otherwise, there is no meaning.
+He learns, complains, responds, gets angry with himself, kills his neighbour, and eventually kills himself.
+Or rejoices when he realizes: “I scratched and scratched the back of my head, and I came up with some ideas.”
 That is me, and I may be worth something.
-Something that I didn’t have before, arises from me.
-Nobody had thoughts in the past, and here's the one...
-He must be satisfied, he starts comparing himself to God.
+Something that I didn’t have before arises from me.
+Nobody had thoughts in the past.
+He must be satisfied; he starts comparing himself to God.

 You mentioned artists.
 A regular artist, like a scientist, let’s say, Einstein, does not necessarily equate himself with God, but sometimes feels like God’s tool, God’s pencil.
 It is not me, who writes formulas, but those formulas are written through me so that “they” know how to receive the message.
 The same is true with artists — they report.
 By the way, everything is messaging.
 What we do, what we eat, what we talk about — everything is the message to others.
 For those who are capable, who have a membrane or antenna, receive a wave and accept the message.
 And we release and release those waves.
 Sometimes it may seem hopeless.

-This is how we also allow signals to be triggered, probably even when we cease to exist.
+We also allow signals to be triggered, probably even when we cease to exist.
 Our thoughts, our deeds, our descendants, our children — these are some of our signals that extend our existence.
 Assume that there is a meaning in this.
-Such a thought, that everything is meaningless, should not be entirely ruled out.
-Is it really all meaningless?
+Such a thought that everything is meaningless should not be entirely ruled out.
+Is it all meaningless?

-It has been done so much and still continues with research, and common person is happy to see the probe launched there, the probe has landed successfully, soon it will descend into the sun itself, and people are glad that they can, they still are capable to achieve.
+It has been done so much and continues with research, and an ordinary person is happy to see the probe launched there, the probe has landed successfully, soon it will descend into the sun itself, and people are glad that they can, they still are capable of achieving.
 All right, they see the meaning in that, and there is the meaning of their presence.
 Here is the painting that also has a lot of questions.
-Well, let's take this one.
+Well, let’s take this one.
 You can show it to the camera.

 Someone has a thought, so it speaks about the thought.
 If there is no initial thought, then there is nothing, we have nothing to talk about.
 But if there is a thought, and there is thought between us, we share it, then there is something.
-That "something" is needed to make a thought.
+That “something” is needed to make a thought.
 And the thought is required for anything to exist.
-Because if there is no thought of something, then that "something" does not exist — nothing exists.
-Here is the alternative: either nothing about nothing, and then we just cool our mouths unnecessarily, or however — not really about anything and not really anything.
+Because if there is no thought of something, then that “something” does not exist — nothing exists.
+Here is the alternative: either nothing about nothing, and then we cool our mouths unnecessarily, or however — not really about anything and not anything.
 Then you have such a strange question about the truth.
-Truth and alternative — "untruth".
-Then, we move to a very basic level — a lie.
-Lie — you speak untruth or you think untruth, maybe you have been told an untruth.
-You think this is the truth and you can kill for it: "No, it is the truth, I would rather kill you, but that is my truth!"
-At that point everything is nonsense.
+Truth and alternative — “untruth”.
+Then, we move to an elementary level — a lie.
+Lie — you speak untruth, or you think untruth, maybe you have been told an untruth.
+You think this is the truth, and you can kill for it: “No, it is the truth, I would rather kill you, but that is my truth!”
+At that point, everything is nonsense.

-Doubt is the belief that there is something, I already have something — I have doubts.
+Doubt is the belief that there is something I already have something — I have doubts.
 Right now, I have, I go with my doubt.
 And I can go on for life.
 And that great Human and humanity go with their doubts.
 Doubts are reflected in artwork, philosophy, poetry — wherever you want.
-I remember one of Heinrich Heine's poems from my youth days which later I read it from memory to my students, which Balys Sruoga very nicely translated, perhaps in Stutthof or immediately upon returning.
+I remember one of ’s poems from my youth days which later I read it from memory to my students, which very nicely translated, perhaps in or immediately upon returning.
 I’m shorting it from memory: